 - The first 48 hours is critical whenever you post new content, as your video’s performance during this time will dictate the effect YouTube’s complex algorithm has on it.
 Get everything done the moment you make a video live, including SEO optimization, description, tags, and more.
 This is of the utmost importance because YouTube’s algorithm will evaluate your content right away based on all this data.
 Promote your video immediately on all your platforms, your website, and social media accounts.
 Ask friends to take a look and try to get as many hits as you can in those first 48 hours — every view counts at this stage.
 For more information on YouTube optimization, check out this great guide.

 - Consistency is essential with your law firm’s YouTube strategy.
 Create a production schedule and stick to it, whether it’s once a month, once a week, or once a day, although this will create a lot of work.
 Whatever your schedule, never skip a week or post a video late, because it can hurt your subscriber count.
 In a law firm’s marketing strategy, a good approach can be to plan a “season” of videos, similar to a TV show.
 Plan out your content and dedicate regular time to shoot, edit, and upload videos to your YouTube channel.
-Focus on producing great-quality content.
+Focus on producing great quality content.
 It’s likely you’ll do better if you produce fewer videos of higher quality than a slew of mediocre ones.
-Viewers are more likely to subscribe and share video with their friends when they see high-quality content.
+Viewers are more likely to subscribe and share videos with their friends when they see high-quality content.
 Releasing videos on a consistent schedule and offering great content is a great way to boost your subscriber count and reach more potential clients with each video you make.

 - Consider the optimal video length for your YouTube channel, which might not always match what first comes to mind when you start planning.
 Bear in mind that YouTube wants to compete with TV and charge premium advertising rates, so the platform favors long-form, high-quality content that keeps users on the site for longer.

 - Videos between 6 and 12 minutes are ideal, as that allows you the time to explain most topics in reasonable detail while keeping viewers engaged.
-For more detailed information about optimal video length, take a look at this article by Wistia, a renowned video software company which offers some great advice on the subject.
+For more detailed information about optimal video length, take a look at this article by Wistia, a renowned video software company that offers some great advice on the subject.
 For examples of actual videos, check out this long-form content from Gerry Oginski (yes, we simply love his channel!) and this seven-minute video about immigration lawyer Pamela Peynado Stewart.

 - Make use of playlists to divide your videos by the areas of law your practice deals with.
 Using playlists is a powerful but often underutilized and underrated tool.
 Research your target market and find out what they are searching for when looking for your type of law firm.
 Then create playlists based on their interests.